kaszabimre/EAPlayers/README.md

 - 🧩 **Shared ViewModels** for business logic across platforms
 - 🖼️ **Compose Multiplatform-based UI**, allowing the views to be shared across Android and iOS for a consistent user experience
 - 🧳 **Shared navigation** implementation using Compose Multiplatform, enabling a unified navigation experience on both platforms
+- 🖥️ **Compose for Desktop** support
+- 🏗️ **Multi-modular architecture** for improved maintainability, scalability, and build efficiency
 - 📡 **Fetching player details** and team information from [EA's Drop API](https://drop-api.ea.com)
 - 🚦 **Detekt** for static code analysis and maintaining code quality
 - 🛠️ **Code Style and Inspections** to enforce consistent formatting and static analysis